ajmcneil/vtarma/README.md

 ### Note

-To reproduce the analyses in the paper exactly you should use version 0.1.3 of the tscopula package, which is available here.
-More recent version of the package give slightly different results and are available here: https://github.com/ajmcneil/tscopula
+To reproduce the analyses in the paper requires version 0.1.3 of the `tscopula` package; this can be obtained by writing to the author.
+More recent version of the package give slightly improved results.
+The most recent version is available here: https://github.com/ajmcneil/tscopula